vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 categories: Security
 ---

-I’ve been working on adding some features around HTTP Public Key Pinning to my FiddlerCert Fiddler extension.
+I've been working on adding some features around HTTP Public Key Pinning to my FiddlerCert Fiddler extension.

 Specifically, I added indicators next to each certificate if it was pinned by